jklsnt/taproot3/src/corners/huxley/KBxSort.md

 n
 ***

+ a "dilemme" is di-lemma — two confliction lemmas

+***

  https://www.youtube.com/watch?v=a_uaqvREsFw&ab_channel=Khamurai blender curve thing that i tried to do earlier and failed also cool ambient occlusion color trick!